 Attempting to sell your house on the open market without any damage or financial issues is already a tough climb.
 Trying to sell your house on the open market with a judgment lien attached to it can feel almost impossible.
 That also assumes you know that a lien exists as sometimes you don’t find out about it until you start the selling process.
 Having a lien on your house can create a lot of questions and uncertainty from buyers.
 However, it doesn’t mean you’re out of options when you’re trying to sell your house locally.
-So let’s take a close look at what a lien is and whether or not you can sell a house in Texas with it.
+You may be asking, what is a lien?
+If so, let’s take a close look at what a lien is and whether or not you can sell a house in Texas with it.

 Selling a House In Texas with a Lien